AudryBarimbane/mlzoomcamp2025-midterm-project/README.md

   "Volatility": 0.012,
   "RSI": 54
 }
-Swagger UI:
+Access the automatic API documentation:
 👉 http://localhost:8000/docs

 🐳 7.
 Docker Deployment
-This project is fully containerized.
+This project can be deployed in a fully isolated Docker container.

 Step 1 — Build the Docker Image bash